SAP/sap-btp-service-operator/README.md

   tokenurl: "<auth_url>"
   tokenurlsuffix: "/oauth/token"
 ```
-If you are using TLS binding, create additional secret named `<namespace-name>-sap-btp-service-operator-tls` which contains the TLS certificate and key.
+If you are using TLS binding, create additional secret named `<namespace-name>-sap-btp-service-operator-tls`.
+It contains the TLS certificate and key.

 ```yaml
 apiVersion: v1